vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 1915 Bhādra 1869 Srāvana

 1918 Aṣādha * Pauṣa is Kșaya, ** Māgha is Kṣaya.
-As regards the kṣaya months that occurred and will be occurring during the period from 421 Saka (499-500 A.D.) to 1885 Saka (1963-64 A.D.) a statement is given below showing all such years mentioning the month which is kṣaya and also the months which are adhika in these years.
+As regards the kṣaya months that occurred and will be occurring during the period from 421 śaka (499-500 A.D.) to 1885 śaka (1963-64 A.D.) a statement is given below showing all such years mentioning the month which is kṣaya and also the months which are adhika in these years.
 The calculations are based on Surya Siddhānta without bija corrections upto 1500 A. D. and with these corrections after that year.

 Intercalary months according to

 modern calculations The lunar calendar proposed by the Committee for religious purposes is based on the most up-to-date value of the tropical year and the correct timings of new-moon.
-As such the intercalary months according to these calculations would not always be the same as determined from Surya Siddhanta-calculations and shown above, The intercalary (mala or adhika) and decayed (kṣaya) months according to these calculations are shown below for Saka years 1877 to 1902.
+As such the intercalary months according to these calculations would not always be the same as determined from Surya Siddhānta-calculations and shown above, The intercalary (mala or adhika) and decayed (kṣaya) months according to these calculations are shown below for śaka years 1877 to 1902.
 Table 23—Intercalary month according

-to modern calculations.
-Saka A.D Intercalary Saka A.D.
+to modern calculations. śaka A.D Intercalary śaka A.D.
 Intercalary

 Month